 How Your Employer Can Stop Sexual Harassment at WorkIf your harasser does not stop their behavior, you should report the incident to a supervisor, manager, employer, union, or Human Resources team.
 You must allow your employer and HR team the chance to correct the situation.
 They can conduct a thorough investigation and address the issues internally.
 In some cases, this process may be enough to stop the harassment, provide relief to you, and help you move on.

 When to Contact a Sexual Harassment AttorneyIf your employer refuses to correct the problem, you have the right to file a lawsuit against them.
-If your employer fails to correct the problem and punish your harasser, you should speak to a local Los Angeles sexual harassment lawyer to determine your next steps towards receiving justice.
+If your employer fails to correct the problem and punish your harasser, you should speak to a local sexual harassment attorney Los Angeles to determine your next steps towards receiving justice.
 Your attorney can help you file your claim and get the justice your employer prevented you from receiving.

 Does Online Sexual Harassment Occur in the Los Angeles Workplace?